Tibor Szamuely: Political career

 The foundation for the suppression was given as following by Szamuely in a speech delivered in Győr on April 20, 1919: "Power has fallen into our hands.
 Those who wish the old regime to return, must be hung without mercy.
 We must bite the throat of such individuals.
 The victory of the Hungarian Proletariat has not cost us major sacrifices so far.
 But now the situation demands that blood must flow.
 We must not be afraid of blood.
 Blood is steel: it strengthens our hearts, it strengthens the fist of the Proletariat.
 Blood will make us powerful.
 Blood will lead us to the true world of the Commune.
 We will exterminate the entire bourgeoisie if we have to!"

 The revolutionary tribunals executed between 370 and 587 of those in custody, and others have placed the number at 590.

 In late May 1919, Szamuely travelled to Moscow by aeroplane to campaign for world revolution with Vladimir Lenin.
 As Szamuely progressed with the revolutionary tribunals, Kun became increasingly uneasy of him, and feared that he was gaining more power than the government.
 The Social Democrats, who were also members of the Revolutionary Governing Council, pushed for keeping Szamuely and Cserny in check.
 Therefore, the People's Commissar of Military Affairs at that time, Vilmos Böhm, ordered the dissolution of the paramilitaries and the tribunals at the end of April 1919.
 Szamuely did not obey, but continued the tribunals' activities in Szolnok in May, then in Abony.
 He planned to assassinate Böhm, but by August 1919, the Hungarian Soviet Republic had ended after the Hungarian–Romanian War, and Szamuely was forced into exile.

 Later life

 The Hungarian Soviet Republic lasted for six months.
-On 1 August 1919, Kun went into exile as Romanian troops invaded Budapest.
+On August 1, 1919, Kun went into exile as Romanian troops invaded Budapest.
 Szamuely managed to escape the anticommunist reprisals, known as the "White Terror".
-He left for Austria in his car on 2 August 1919, but after making an illegal border crossing, he was arrested by the Austrian authorities.
+He left for Austria in his car on August 2, 1919, but after making an illegal border crossing, he was arrested by the Austrian authorities.
 Both Hungarian and Austrian authorities reported that Szamuely had shot himself while the Communist partisan who smuggled him across the border was searched.
-The wife of Béla Kun wrote in her memoires that Szamuely had told her of his plan to commit suicide if he was captured and had showed her a gun hidden in his clothes.
+The wife of Béla Kun wrote in her memoires that Szamuely had told her of his plan to commit suicide if he was captured, and had shown her a gun hidden in his clothes.
 That version of events is not universally accepted, however, and some believe that he had been shot by the border guards.

 The Soviet barge carrier MV Tibor Szamueli was named after him.